Bethany History Video (updated 2009)

 Early Development (1971)

 The year proved to be one of growth for the new church, from a membership of 106 in 1970 to 144 in 1971.
 The Sunday school enrollment was 221 with an average attendance of 124.
 During this time the church was seeking better quarters for meetings.
-From the American Legion Hall they moved to the Leslie Methodist Church on South Commercial then to the Bethel Temple on Cottage and D in August of 1971, where they remained until the present building was constructed in 1973.
+From the American Legion Hall they moved to the Leslie Methodist Church on South Commercial, and then to the Bethel Temple, an old German Baptist church building, on the corner of Cottage and D streets in August of 1971, where they remained until the present building was constructed in 1973.

 Pastor Elvon Nelson who followed Don Zygutis, ministered until May 15, 1972.
 Reverend Calvin Odell served as interim pastor until the church called William Bellshaw on June 7, 1972.
 Pastor Bellshaw served the church for a decade, leaving on October 31, 1983.
 Associate Pastor Richard Hammond served for a time as interim pastor.